pods-framework/pods/readme.txt

 == Changelog ==

+= 2.1 - December 5th, 2012 =
+* Added: New Tableless mode (for WordPress VIP compatibility!) lets Pods run on any site w/ table-based storage turned off and wp_podsrel won't be utilized (or even created if tableless mode is on during activation) - define( 'PODS_TABLELESS', true )
+* Added: New Light mode disables all Components - define( 'PODS_LIGHT', true )
+* Added: New Avatar field type available for when you extend the Users object with Pods - Automatically takes over get_avatar calls!
+* Added: New Relate to options available for relationships fields for Post Formats and WP Nav Menus
+* Added: API to register pods and fields from a theme or another plugin (doesn't save into the DB): pods_register_type and pods_register_field - See https://github.com/pods-framework/pods/issues/700
+* Added: Now you can look up meta field values within find() calls, just use the field_name.meta_value syntax (instead of t.field_name) and Pods will auto-join the table needed
+* Updated: Relationship 'where' option in Field editor now more robust and has all fields (including relationships, or meta like above) can be referenced
+* Updated: Relationship 'where' option in Field editor now supports {@user.ID} lookups which maps to pods_var( 'ID', 'user' ) to sanitize (ex. user.ID != '{@user.ID}' in the Pick WHERE will return all users not the current user); You can use any pods_var enabled option, documentation coming this month
+* Updated: Relationship saving has been optimized for both bi-directional relationships and regular relationships
+* And many more bug fixes and enhancements, over 60 in total
+* Found a bug?
+Have a great feature idea?
+Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
+* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code and contribute notes and patches all from the web at: http://pods.io/github/

+= 2.0.5.1 - November 25th, 2012 =
+* Fixed: 'Edit' link wasn't appearing for Pod Pages / Templates / Helpers (you could click the title though)

 = 2.0.5 - November 24th, 2012 =
 * Another big set of stability fixes to improve performance and functionality
 * Added: Migrate Packages component - Our Package manager makes a return!
 You may remember it from Pods 1.x, but we've cleaned it up and improved the interface to make it easier to migrate your settings between sites or share them with others
-* Found a bug?
-Have a great feature idea?
-Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
-* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code and contribute notes and patches all from the web at: http://pods.io/github/

 = 2.0.4.1 - October 17th, 2012 =
 * Updated: Pods UI duplicate method labels were confusing